Clean Air Act: An Overview

 National Ambient Air Quality Standards

 The CAA requires the EPA to establish National Ambient Air Quality Standards (“NAAQS”) for pollutants that the EPA determines endanger public health or welfare.
 42 U.S.C. § 7409.
 The NAAQS are designed to protect public health with an adequate margin of safety and to protect the public welfare from any known or anticipated adverse effects.
 Under this authority, the EPA has established NAAQS for six different air pollutants: sulfur dioxide (SO2), particulate matter (PM2.5 and PM10), nitrogen dioxide (NO2), carbon monoxide (CO), ozone, and lead.
-Every state must comply with the regulations set forth by the EPA for each of these pollutants.
-The act requires EPA to review the scientific data upon which the standards are based every five years, and revise the standards, when necessary.
+State compliance is required for the EPA’s regulations for these air pollutants.
+Importantly, the EPA must review the scientific data upon which the standards are based every five years, and revise the standards, if necessary.

 State Implementation Plans (SIPs)